bitmandu/stranger-lights/README.md

 Getting Started
 ---------------

-An avr-gcc Makefile is provided to compile the flash the source code.
+An AVR-GCC Makefile is provided to compile the flash the source code.

     $ make
     $ make flash